Didinium: Didinium nasutum

 In the absence of food, D. nasutum will encyst, lying dormant within a protective coating.
 In the laboratory, other environmental stimuli, such as the age of the growth medium or the accumulation of certain metabolic waste products, can also trigger encystment.
 When the encysted form of D. nasutum is exposed to a vigorous culture of Paramecium, it will excyst, reverting to its active, swimming form.

 Didinium cysts have been shown to remain viable for at least 10 years.

+History and classification

-History and classificationDidinium was discovered by the eighteenth-century naturalist O.F.
+In the 18th century, Didinium was discovered by the naturalist O.F.
 Müller and described in his Animalcula Infusoria under the name Vorticella nasuta.
-In 1859, Samuel Friedrich Stein moved the species to the newly created genus Didinium, which he placed within the order Peritricha, alongside other ciliates which have a ciliary fringe at the anterior of the cell such as Vorticella and Cothurnia.
+In 1859, Samuel Friedrich Stein moved the species to the newly created genus Didinium, which he placed within the order Peritricha, alongside other ciliates which have a ciliary fringe at the anterior of the cell, such as Vorticella and Cothurnia.
 Later in the century, under the taxonomical scheme created by Otto Bütschli, Didinium was removed from among the Peritrichs, and placed in the order Holotricha.
-In 1974, John.
-O. Corliss created the order Haptorida, within the subclass Haptoria, for "rapacious carnivorous forms" such as Didinium, Dileptus and Spathidium.
+In 1974, John O. Corliss created the order Haptorida, within the subclass Haptoria, for "rapacious carnivorous forms" such as Didinium, Dileptus, and Spathidium.
 This group has since been placed in the class Litostomatea Small & Lynn, 1981.

 Genetic analysis of Haptorian ciliates has shown that they do not form a monophyletic group.